PeepaPeepo/Obsidian/PHYS126PrinciplesOfPhysicsII/Knight, R.D. (2018)College Physics A Strategic Approach.md

 The mentioned formula is saying that from negative to positive, the difference increased.

 2. "The magnitude of the potential difference across the resistor is $\Delta V=IR$"

+This is saying that you can calculate the voltage drop before and after the resistor if the current and resistance is known.

+**It is important to know that resisters always decrease the potential following the direction of the current** so that

+$$\Delta V_{R}=-IR$$

+Then [[Kirchoff's Loop Law]] states that the sum of the voltages should equal zero.

+$\epsilon-IR=0$

+Then you can solve accordingly.
 ### 23.3 Series and Parallel Circuits

 Two possible arrangements of components in circuits include [[Series Circuits]] and [[Parallel Circuits]].